 Durability is about how long a knife will last past its first chop.
 To maximize longevity, nakiri knives typically need to be treated with care, regardless of a model's overall quality.
 Blade sharpness and hardness are key, as are the materials of the handle and overall construction quality.
-However, there is evident craftsmanship in some blades, while it is lacking in others — this makes the difference in this metric.
+However, there is evident craftsmanship in some blades, while it lacks in others — this makes the difference in this metric.

 Many of these knives are made with a finished pakkawood handle.
 This wood/resin composite is meant to add durability and water resistance to what would otherwise be a part of the knife that was prone to wear.
 One exception is the Wusthof Classic Hollow Edge.
 It has a synthetic, triple-riveted handle that doesn't look great but will likely stand the test of time.

-Testing showed a few knives that aren't as resistant to high use as the others.
-The blade of the Yoshihiro 46 is thin, and the handle is finished but not fully waterproof, meaning that it is more susceptible to expansion and contraction in varying temperatures and humidity levels.
-The blade of the Hecef Upgraded seemed to dull noticeably throughout testing, while the Happy Sales HSSR 200 is made with an unfinished wooden handle that feels cheap and a plastic bolster with a blade that is lightly glued into place.
+In our testing, we discovered that some of these knives may not stand up to frequent use as well as others.
+The Yoshihiro 46 blade is thin, and the handle is finished but not fully waterproof, meaning that it is more susceptible to expansion and contraction in varying temperatures and humidity levels.
+The Happy Sales HSSR 200 is made with an unfinished wooden handle that feels cheap and a plastic bolster with a lightly blade glued into place.

 When it comes to knives, there are a lot of options out there.
 Whether you are a lifelong cook or are looking for your first nakiri knife, we hope that this review has you on your way to chopping veggies for your next stir fry, stew, or roast.
 Bon Appetit!